Tertiary Access Payment (TAP) 010-20111938

 Debts

-Prior to issuing each instalment, the agency confirms eligibility via an enrolment check.
-A student is eligible for TAP on the day the instalment was paid, even if their circumstances change after receiving the instalment.
+Before each instalment is issued, the student's eligibility for the TAP is confirmed using an enrolment check.
+A student is eligible for the TAP on the day the instalment was paid, even if their circumstances change after receiving the instalment.
+For example, a student could stop studying the day after they receive the first instalment, and they would not incur a debt.

 The student can get a debt if: